claxpoint/u3jit-core/README.md

 # mtproxy (MTProto Proxy)
 You should generate some random 32 hex strings ([for example here](https://www.browserling.com/tools/random-hex)) and define them in [config_mtproxy_server.py](config_mtproxy_server.py#L4).
+After docker container up you could read secret keys from ```docker-compose logs mtproxy```

+# NetBaan: TGP2VPN
-After docker container up you could read secret keys from ```docker-compose logs mtproxy``` and find a line like ```tg: YYY.....``` YYY is your key for a mtproxy
+A new way to use telegram proxies to bypass internet filtering - with U3jit FilterBreak System and find a line like ```tg: YYY.....``` YYY is your key for a mtproxy